NairArjunWD/guideToSantaMonica/README.md

 ## To Do

-Open maps when you click the maps Icon
+ - Open maps when you click the maps Icon

 <img src="https://drive.google.com/uc?export=view&id=17KtUD_Xd3MmbzF7IsBHbyjk1jfmaZdQb" height="500">

+ - Show a time schedule
+ - Show the address as a toast when tolding the map icon instead of clicking it